rijuma/svelte-challenge/README.md

 - Email: [marcos@rigoli.dev](mailto:marcos@rigoli.dev)
 - Contact info: https://rigoli.dev

+Live version: svelte-challenge.rigoli.dev

 ## Frontend Test instructions

 This coding challenge consists of four deliverables, the prompts are inside the `/prompts` folder were copied as received:

 1. Navigation hover
 2. Gradient background
-3. Website header
-4. To do application
+3. To do application

 For each folder, use the preview.jpg file as a reference and create a html / css / js version using the index.html (welcome to create external css / js file).